marcysutton/axe-webdriverjs-demo/README.md

 npm install
 ```

-###Demo Project
+### Demo Project

-This demo tests eBay's Accessibility Pattern examples running locally at http://localhost:4000.
+The demo tests in `spec/test.js` require eBay's Accessibility Pattern examples to be running locally at `http://localhost:4000`.
 You can follow along with the project by cloning the repository and setting it up on your local machine: https://github.com/ianmcburnie/mindpatterns/

-##Usage: Run tests
+## Usage: Run tests

 ```
 npm test